-REL 211, REL 212, and REL 221 can be used in the Critical Thinking component of the Additional General Education Courses requirement for the A.A. and A.S. degrees.
+REL 211, REL 212, and REL 221 can be used in the Critical Thinking component of the Additional General Education Courses requirement for the Associate in Arts (AA) degree.

-REL 110, REL 111, and REL 112 can be used in the Global Awareness and Foreign Languages component of the Additional General Education Courses requirement for the A.A. and A.S. degrees.
+REL 110, REL 111, and REL 112 can be used in the Global Awareness and Foreign Languages component of the Additional General Education Courses requirement for the Associate in Arts (AA) degree.

 In addition any Religion course can be used toward elective credit.
-Visit the CFCC catalog for more information about where Religion courses fit into the curriculum: AA, AS, and AFA degrees at CFCC (See pp. 66-82 of the catalog)
+Visit the CFCC catalog for more information about how Religion courses fit into the curriculum: CFCC Catalog (See pp. 66-138 of the catalog).